Tax rate: Deductions

-A tax deduction is an amount you can subtract from your taxable income, so you do not have to pay tax on it.
+A tax deduction is an amount a taxpayer can subtract from their taxable income, so they do not have to pay tax on it.
 By lowering individual taxes, taxable income is also lowered, and the average tax rate decreases too.
 Their value depends highly on the top marginal tax bracket.
-For example, if we have an individual whose top marginal tax bracket is 10% then the maximum deductions from $2000 is $200.
-On the other hand, if we have an individual whose top marginal tax rate is 37% then the maximum deduction from $2000 is $740.
+For example, if there is an individual whose top marginal tax bracket is 10%, then the maximum deductions from $2000 is $200.
+On the other hand, if there is an individual whose top marginal tax rate is 37% then the maximum deduction from $2000 is $740.

 Credits

 A tax credit is an amount that can be subtracted directly from an individual tax bill, which means that credits increase an individual's refund or reduce the amount of taxes that an individual owes.
-Tax credits again lower the average tax rate but tax credits are not influenced by the marginal tax rate.
-If an individual has $2000 of tax credits then his taxes are directly smaller by $2000.
+Tax credits again lower the average tax rate, but tax credits are not influenced by the marginal tax rate.
+If an individual has $2000 of tax credits, then their taxes are directly smaller by $2000.